JoelKueh/phase-sense/dtwin/README.md

 ## Dependencies

-This project depends on the following compile-time libraries:
+This project has 4 main dependencies:
-1. OpenGL 4.3 - Graphics Rendering API
+1. OpenGL 4.3 - Graphics Rendering API/Runtime
+  - See your distributions package manager for development headers.
 2. GLFW3 - OpenGL Context Creation API
-3. glm - OpenGL Math API
-4. CUDA - NVIDIA GPGPU Compute API

-This project makes use of an ffmpeg executable (not libffmpeg) to encode rendered simulation frames.
-To run this program, you MUST have ffmpeg added to your PATH.
+  - See your distributions package manager for development headers.
+3. Compiler that meets the C23 standard with the #embed preprocessor directive
+  - If your C compiler does not support C23, try [zig-cc](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html)
+4. Runtime executalbe of ffmpeg added to the PATH
+  - Packeged (and likely already installed) on most systems
+  - Binaries are avaliable on the [FFMPEG website](https://www.ffmpeg.org/download.html)

 ## Design Philosophy